LukeSev/FE4_Inheritance_Calculator/README.md

 While there already exist online resources to give you the growth rates and expected starting stats for level 30 parents (which I would recommend, see: SerenesForest.net), I couldn't find anything to give you a child's starting stats given SPECIFIC stat layouts for parents, which can vary significantly due to RNG and/or stat boosters (visiting certain villages, participating in conversations, etc).
 As such, I thought I'd make something to do that for you.

 Current Features:
-- Given the parents' stats at the end of Gen 1, calculate the child(ren)'s starting stats and growth rates.
+- Given the parents' stats at the end of Gen 1, calculate the child(ren)'s starting stats and growth rates in Gen 2.
 - Simple User Interface that lets you select the parents from a list and enter each parent's stats